ufz/ogs/Documentation/ProjectFile/gml/surfaces/surface/element/i_element.md

 Defines a triangle by its three points.

-The face normal of the triangle is determined such that the points are located counter-clockwise around it (right-hand rule).
+\ogs_missing_documentation
+\todo How is the face normal of a triangle determined?